ankit-git00/Automation-for-checking-Attendacne-in-Kiit_Sap-Portal/README.md

 Goto - https://chromedriver.chromium.org/downloads and select the appropriate version.

-Unzip the file run and chromedriver.exe  include the ChromeDriver location in your PATH environment variable
+Unzip the file include the ChromeDriver location in your PATH environment variable

+3) Download and extract "final 3.0".
 Run "pipinstall.bat"
 Enter Rollno and password when prompted.